katonic-dev/explainit/README.md

 Explainit allows ML platform teams to:
 * Analyze Drift in the existing data stack (Features & Targets).
 * Prepare very short summary of productionized data.
-* Perform Quality Checks on the data.
+* Perform Quality Checks on the data to provide the feature overview.
 * Analyze in-depth relationship between features & target.

 ## Who is Explainit for?